richo/snowplow-wiki/setup-guide/4-storage/storage-loader/StorageLoader-setup.md

 This guide assumes that you have already:

-1. Successfully [setup EmrEtlRunner] [Deploying-EmrEtlRunner] to store SnowPlow events on Amazon S3
+1. Successfully [setup EmrEtlRunner] [Deploying-EmrEtlRunner] to process SnowPlow events and warehouse them on Amazon S3
 2. Successfully [setup Infobright Community Edition (ICE)] [Infobright-storage-setup] ready to store those same SnowPlow events

 If you have not completed these two steps yet, then please follow the linked setup guides.

-This guide assumes that you have administrator access to the Unix-based server (e.g. Ubuntu, OS X, Fedora) on which you installed ICE, and will deploy StorageLoader to the same server.
+This guide assumes that you have administrator access to the Unix-based server (e.g. Ubuntu, OS X, Fedora) on which you installed ICE, and will install StorageLoader on the same server.

+### Untested alternatives

-_ICE can be deployed onto a Windows-based server, and in theory StorageLoader could be installed on a Windows-based server too, using the Windows Task Scheduler instead of cron, but this has not been tested or documented._
+Please note that ICE can be deployed onto a Windows-based server, and in theory StorageLoader could be installed on a Windows-based server too, using the Windows Task Scheduler instead of cron, but this has not been tested or documented.

+Also, please note that in theory this StorageLoader should also work with [Infobright Enterprise Edition (IEE)] [iee] as well as ICE; however we have not yet tested this.

 <a name="dependencies"/>
 ### Dependencies